yakkomajuri/recess/README.md

 # Run locally

+> **Please note that while Recess is open source and you could deploy your own Recess, this repo was not structured in a way for simplified open source deployments (yet).
+As such you'd likely need to fork Recess to deploy your own version of it e.g. for internal use.
+I'll hopefully support this in the future.**

 The backend will run on `localhost:8000` and the frontend will be accessible on `localhost:3000` by default.

 ## Backend